MildlyInterested/WindowsGSM.ARMA3_FASTER/README.md

 # WindowsGSM.ARMA3_FASTER
-WindowsGSM plugin that integrates FASTER managed Arma servers into WindowsGSM All this plugin does it to create an empty server folder thats tracked by WindowsGSM so you can let FASTER install a server into that.
+WindowsGSM plugin that integrates FASTER managed Arma servers into WindowsGSM.

+All this plugin does it to create an empty server folder thats tracked by WindowsGSM so you can let FASTER install a server into that.

 WindowsGSM will then use the "arma3server_x64.exe" to launch your copy pasted launch arguments from FASTER.

 ## Requirements